Tube and Tyre Basic Guides By Carter Hayes April 15, 2026 9 min read

 Is It Worth Getting XL Tyres?

-Yes—you’ll benefit if you carry heavy loads frequently; benefits of XL tires include higher load capacity, sturdier sidewalls, improved handling and durability.
-In an XL tires comparison, they justify cost for towing, hauling, and enhanced safety.
+Yes, if you carry heavy loads frequently.
+XL tires offer higher load capacity, sturdier sidewalls, improved handling, and better durability.
+For towing and hauling, they easily justify the cost.

 Do XL Tires Need More Psi?